 Respondents highlighted three prevalent problems from gambling; looking to recover losses, betting more money than the individual could afford to lose, and needing to bet more money for the same excitement from playing.

 Of the 1,740 youths aged between 15 and 17 that said they gambled in the past year, the average age for their first time doing so was 13 years and three months.
 The first gambling product they engaged with tended to be scratchcards, followed by lottery games, then betting on sports.

 Money for gambling generally came from pocket money.
 Of the 1,740, 51.9% said they used pocket money to gamble, with a further 33.0% saying they received money from their mother that was used for gambling.

 There was significant evidence of increased exposure to gambling advertising, with almost nine out of ten (86.8%) of underage gamblers saying they had read, seen or heard promotions.
 This was primarily through the media (46.5%), followed by social networks (35.2%) and at points of sales (32.3%).

 The most widely seen ads were for local sports betting and poker operator Winamax, national lottery operator La Française des Jeux and its subsidiary brands, followed by Betclic, Pari-Mutuel Urbain, Zebet and PokerStars.

 “Gambling is infiltrating more and more into the daily life of minors, relayed by advertising and by a certain complicity of parents,” said ANJ president Isabelle Falque-Pierrotin.
-“Whether online or in the in person, combating underage gambling is now a major public policy issue because, as we know, the earlier gambling begins, the greater the risk of addiction.”
+“Whether online or in person, combating underage gambling is now a major public policy issue because, as we know, the earlier gambling begins, the greater the risk of addiction.

 “The ANJ is determined to utilise all its resources to fight against these practices, including issuing sanctions.
 It is crucial that all stakeholders, such as parents, gambling operators, social networks and public authorities, take action.”